-b.
-Death in the family, to allow for student to attend funeral or burial services.

-c.Religious holidays and religious instruction (with religious instruction limited to a total of not more than 36 hours per school year).

-d.
-Emergency - school administrators will determine whether a specific circumstance qualifies as an "emergency" on a case-by-case basis.

-e.
-Delay or absence of school bus.

-f.
-Educational tour/trip/high school shadow.

-Family trips - Special permission is required for students to take family trips during the q. school year.
+- Death in the family, to allow for the student to attend funeral or burial services. - Religious holidays and religious instruction (with religious instruction limited to a total of not more than 36 hours per school year). - Emergency School administrators will determine whether a specific circumstance qualifies as an "emergency" on a case-by-case basis. - Delay or absence of school bus. - Educational tour/trip/high school shadow. - Family trips Special permission is required for students to take family trips during the school year.
 Parents are strongly encouraged NOT to take family educational trips during the scheduled school year.
 However, if an educational trip must be scheduled during the school year, a form must be obtained from the school office and completed a week prior to the trip.
 Please understand that trips are limited to a total of five (5) school days.
-The Administration will review the trip and take into consideration the following when determining if the trip is approved: The student must have been absent less than five (5) days in the school year, excluding medical; be passing all of their courses; and have less than five (5) days of ISS and/or OSS.
-Missed assignments must be completed within five (5) days of returning.
-Trips will not be approved during the scheduled State assessments (PSSA and Keystones) and during the last ten (10) days of school.
-Any work that is not made-up will result in a score of zero by the teacher.
-Family trips that are not preapproved by the Administration shall result in the student's absence being recorded as unexcused.
-During the COVID-19 pandemic, the Administration will not approve a family trip to a "hot spot" area as designed by the Pennsylvania Governor unless the family agrees to voluntarily guarantine their students from school for 14 calendar days upon their return.
-The family must agree to have their students participate in CASD Supported Remote Learning option during the 14 day quarantine period as a prerequisite for trip approval.
+The Administration will review the trip and take into consideration the following when determining if the trip is approved: - The student must have been absent less than five (5) days in the school year, excluding medical; be passing all of their courses; and have less than five (5) days of ISS and/or OSS - Missed assignments must be completed within five (5) days of returning. - Trips will not be approved during the scheduled State assessments (PSSA and Keystones) and during the last ten (10) days of school. - Any work that is not made up will result in a score of zero by the teacher. - Family trips that are not preapproved by the Administration shall result in the student's absence being recorded as unexcused.